rjrico510/rbif100/week2/assignment/README.md

  - all of the above
  - a python implementation to verify the result
  - a tiny test dataset

  The bash script was written using vscode & linted with the ShellCheck extension.

  The optional paths to the outputs were included primarily for testing.
+ A better way to implement the two optional parameters would be with flags.